luca16s/DDD-Core/README.md

-# Base Lib for any project that will be using DDD.
+Base lib for using on my projects.

 Build Status|CodCov|CodeFactor|
 ------------|------|----------|